-The Live Work Well Research Centre is made up of five intersecting Research Clusters: Sexual and Gender Diversity; Disabilities, Access and Inclusion; “All my Relations” Indigenous Ways of Knowing; Integrating Care and Livelihoods; and, Displacements, Emergence and Change.
-Below is a directory of the Centre Director, Cluster Leaders and Centre staff.
+The Live Work Well Research Centre is made up of five intersecting Research Clusters: “All my Relations” Indigenous Ways of Knowing; Disabilities, Access, and Inclusion; Displacements, Emergence, and Change; Reimagining Livelihoods; and Sexual and Gender Diversity.
+Below is a directory of the Centre Staff and Cluster Leads.

 Dr. Deborah Stienstra, Director